-In the mid-1990's, a wave of revisionist thinking took over the NASM, and plans were made to put the nose section of the Enola Gay on display as a centerpiece of an exhibit that painted the US as the aggressors in WWII, and the atomic bombing as a war crime.
+In the mid-1990s, a wave of revisionist thinking took over the NASM, and plans were made to put the nose section of the Enola Gay on display as a centerpiece of an exhibit that painted the US as the aggressors in WWII, and the atomic bombing as a war crime.
 Public outrage squashed this plan and lead to the resignations of many NASM leaders.
-A new exibit was put on, with just the nose of the B-29 and simple statement of the facts.
+A new exhibit was put on, with just the nose of the B-29 and simple statement of the facts.

 The Enola Gay was moved into the new Stephen F. Udvar-Hazy Center, the new NASM facility at Dullas Airport.
 She has been reassembled, and is now one of the centerpiece attractions at the Udvar-Hazy Center.